Sudan's disparate opposition comes together post Bashir - Journal du Cameroun

 The Umma Party is led by Oxford-educated Sadiq al-Mahdi, who was prime minister twice during the 1960s and 1980s and was ousted by Bashir’s 1989 coup.

-He returned to Sudan this year after a year of self-imposed exile in Cairo.
+He returned to Sudan in December after a year of self-imposed exile in Cairo.

 Meanwhile, the “more radical” Sudanese Communist Party and the Baath Party alongside other leftist gatherings form the National Consensus Forces.